What's next for the college programs RJ Hampton turned down?

 RJ Hampton moved the needle on Tuesday morning.
-Instead of going on ESPN's Get Up! and announcing he was committing to Kansas, Memphis or Texas Tech, the top-five prospect took a different route.
+Instead of going on ESPN's Get Up! and announcing he was committing to Kansas, Memphis or Texas Tech, the top-five prospect announced he is taking a different route.
 Hampton is skipping college basketball entirely and going to play in Australia's National Basketball League.
 Playing overseas emerged as a legitimate option for Hampton in recent weeks, after he reclassified from 2020 into 2019 in late April.

 ESPN's Jonathan Givony broke down what the announcement means for Hampton, but what about the entities and programs connected to Hampton's decision?